jakobyte1024/livehackingworkshop-lab/content/03_cspAccess/cloudAccess.md

 weight: 41
 ---

-Now what would you do when you have just stolen a secret?!
+Now what would you do when you have just found a secret?
-Of course that looks promising to get access to a service provider.
+Of course that looks promising to get access to a service provider!

 Let's use the revealed secret in order to login to GCP!